Release Management Overview

 The following conditions apply to the override:

-If a partner administrator has disabled the customer override, the partner administrator can still configure customized schedules for individual customer organizations via the Customer View that is available from Partner Hub.
-However, customer organization administrators cannot edit release management settings.
+• If a partner administrator disables the customer override, the partner administrator can still configure customized schedules for individual customers from Partner Hub's Customer View.
+However, customer administrators cannot edit release management settings.

-If a customer organization has a release schedule that is different from the partner-level default (this could be because the customer organization administrator edited the default release settings or because the partner administrator configured a release schedule for just that organization), the organization no longer inherits the partner-level release settings.
-If a partner administrator edits Release Management settings at the partner level, the updates will not apply to that customer organization.
+• If a customer organization has a release schedule that is different from the partner-level default, the organization no longer inherits the partner-level release settings.
+This may occur because the customer administrator edited the default release settings or because the partner administrator assigned a uniquq release schedule to that organization.

 Override Custom Schedule (for Users)